“Your Fly Is Open…”: Misplaced Priorities

 February 2021.
 Click the Follow button to catch a story whenever I get the energy to write.
 They’re fun and cover a plethora of topics…

-Love in A Parking Lot *
+Love in A Parking Lot

 It was a moment in time, in the open for all to see.
 I saw it, love in a parking lot.
 Others may have missed it, not me.
-And there was no mistaking what it was, love, pure and simple.
+And, there was no mistaking what it was, love, pure and simple.

 In an act of old-fashioned chivalry, a tall, sophisticated looking man tenderly draped his arm around the shoulders of his attractive companion, gently moving her closer to him.
 His comforting smile exuded confidence.
 Her upward glance signaled approval, as though she, herself, had encouraged him.

-Not me.
 I enjoy watching people.
 My wife calls it ‘staring’, I call it ‘observing’.
 I see the remarkable and unremarkable, the pleasant and unpleasant, the ordinary and not so ordinary.
 I multitask with my eyes and ears, not passing the time so singularly focused that I miss life’s sometimes ‘bigger moments’, like love in a parking lot.

 As for the ‘lovers’, I was not surprised to learn they were married 45 years.
 And this one moment of him protecting her from the icy wind by drawing her closer to his warmth, affirmed to me their mutual and enduring love.